kky-ykk/sql-for-beginners/README.md

 <img align="left" src="https://img.shields.io/badge/sql-%2300618A.svg?style=flat&logo=mysql&logoColor=white">

 # SQL for Beginners
-Each lesson includes an example, an explanation, an exercise, and a solution. <br>
+Each lesson includes a syntax example, an example, and an explanation. <br>
+At the end of every chapter, you find a test with solutions.<br>
 At the end of this lesson, you are going to be able to create databases and tables, insert and edit data, and write complex queries. <br>

 **What do you need?** Basic knowledge of relational databases, and [xampp](https://www.apachefriends.org/hu/download.html).